-The Statewide CASE Team used EnergyPlus to conduct the energy savings for all code change proposals.
+The Statewide CASE Team used EnergyPlus to conduct the energy savings for the gas boiler systems and gas service water heating proposals.
+Spreadsheet analysis was used for the process boilers proposal.
 Energy models are sourced from the California Building Energy Code Compliance (CBECC) software for commercial buildings (CBECC-Com) prototypical building models and are modified to include the proposed changes to the energy standards.
+The high-rise mixed-use prototype was sourced from CBECC software for residential buildings (CBECC-Res).
+The hospital model is sourced from the Department of Energy's (DOE) Commercial Porotype Buildings ASHRAE 90.1-2016 database.
+The baseline model is generated for these building types by modifying the DOE models with the 2019 Title 24, Part 6 mandatory and prescriptive HVAC requirements.

 The energy savings analysis compares the proposed prescriptive requirement of 90 percent thermal efficiency gas boiler systems to the current efficiency requirement of 80 percent.
 All other components of the existing conditions are assumed to be minimally compliant with the 2019 Title 24, Part 6 Standards.
-CBECC-Com assumes that the boiler thermal efficiency is solely a function of boiler part-load ratio (PLR).
+The CBECC and DOE building prototypes assume that the boiler thermal efficiency is solely a function of boiler part-load ratio (PLR).
 PLR is defined as the boiler capacity at part load conditions divided by the boiler capacity at design conditions.
 The default boiler performance curve is used to determine the boiler fuel consumption at a given PLR (Equation 1).
 The values of coefficients C1, C2, and C3 for Standard Design boilers are listed in the ACM Appendix 5.7.